Your viva and submitting your final thesis

 Please note that once your examination arrangements have been submitted you are under exam conditions and must not have contact with your examiners.

-Your thesis must be analysed by the originality software ‘Turnitin’ before you can submit it.
-A copy of the receipt from Turnitin must be submitted with the thesis.
+Your thesis must submitted to the originality software ‘Turnitin’ before you can submit it formally to the unit and a copy of the receipt from Turnitin must be included with you submitted hardcopy thesis.